Welcome to our WASSCE / WAEC Elective Physics past questions page.

-We’re not perfect but have been working hard towards improving every day and achieving our mission, which includes helping every student that accesses our learning resources and is ready to work hard to excel academically.
+We’re not perfect but we have been working towards improving every day and achieving our mission, which includes helping every student that accesses our learning resources and is ready to work hard, excel academically.

 Remember, we started this page to help students who don’t have the budget for hardcopy WASSCE Physics past question papers or who want easy access to the past question papers on their mobile devices or computers.

 The West African Senior School Certificate Examination (WASSCE) is a type of standardized test taken in West Africa, mostly by students who wish to proceed to the higher institution.
 It is administered by the West African Examination Council (WAEC).

 It is only offered to candidates residing in Anglophone West African countries namely: Ghana, Gambia, Nigeria, Liberia and Sierra Leone and is written 2 times a year ( May/June and Nov/Dec).